PSYCHIATRIC rOTATION

 Psych residents are each assigned to one attending.
 You will staff and see every consult you are assigned the same day, but will need to find an attending who is free (i.e. not currently staffing with a psych resident).

-3-4 Psychiatry Residents: typically the residents rotating on this service are PGY-2's, and thus are the same class of residents the PGY-3 Neurology residents worked with on the Stroke, General, and VA services.
-Occasionally there are also other rotating residents from specialties such as family medicine or internal medicine.
+3-4 Psychiatry Residents: Typically the residents rotating on this service are PGY-2's, and thus are the same class of residents the PGY-3 neurology residents worked with on the Stroke, General, and VA services.
+Sometimes there are other rotating residents from family medicine or internal medicine and possible CL fellows.

 3-4 Medical Students